LucasPaetow/rAF-Animation/readme.md

 ---

-#### Some tipps and tricks
+#### Some tips and tricks

 - If you want to animate properties which you also need for the calculations, like `height` or `width`, you can use `minHeight/ maxHeight` or `minWidth/maxWidth` for the animation instead.
-This way you dont have difficulties to recalculate the original values again.
+This way you dont have difficulties recalculating the original values again.

-- Animating values from 0 to your desired value is just `desiredValue * progress` and the opposite is `desiredValue * (1-progress)` but if you want to animate partial values to 1, the formular gets a little more compliated:
+- Animating values from 0 to your desired value is just `desiredValue * progress` and the opposite is `desiredValue * (1-progress)` but if you want to animate partial values to 1, the formula gets a little more complicated:

 -- `partialValue + (desiredValue - partialValue) * progress` or for the opposite `partialValue + (desiredValue - partialValue) * (1 * progress)`